BronelL87/LazarB_Project_WeatherSprint/README.md

 **Reviewer**: Charles Orr

-**Reviewer Notes**: I recommend using "cursor: pointer;" on your buttons just to help users see that they are buttons
+**Reviewer Notes**: I recommend using "cursor: pointer;" on your buttons just to help users see that they are buttons, i really like the look of your website and i think your doing a very good job